 3) MAKE PDFS & DOCUMENTS ACCESSIBLE

 It’s not just the text on your website that you need to make accessible.
-Any documents that you offer online or send to your customers via email should be accessible to all as well.
+Any documents that you offer online or send to your customers via email should be accessible to all.
 What this means is that your documents must be readable using assistive technology such as connected Braille displays.
 In addition, the content should be simple enough that even those with cognitive disorders can understand it.

 Obviously, your company will have documents that are not yet accessible since they were created before your current initiative started.
 In order to ensure accessibility, these documents will need to undergo document remediation.
 This process, which is similar to PDF remediation, is when you evaluate your existing documents to see if they meet the standards of accessibility.